edyatl/winbox4-install-helper/README.md

 - Creates a symlink to `winbox` in `/usr/local/bin` for easy terminal access.
 - Adds a desktop entry in `/usr/share/applications` for launching from the application manager.
 - Migrates previous `Addresses.cdb` data from older installations (if found).
+- Automatically checks the Mikrotik download page for updated versions of WinBox4.
 - Avoids overwriting existing symlinks, desktop entries, and data.

 ## Prerequisites